WAWQAQMAKABAKA/ExperimentDesign-WebApp/README.md

-## Project 3 - Experiment Web App "Test Your Trivia Knowledge!"
+## Project 3 - Experiment Web App "Test Your Trivia Knowledge!" <br>

 -- The Effect of Explanation and Nonprobative Photos on Perceived Truthfulness